-We will give you a copy of the safety record when the check is completed.
+We will give you a copy of the landlord safety record when the check is completed.

-Please make sure you are at home for the appointment and if you need to change the time or date simply call our Contractor to rearrange a time that's more suitable for you.
+Please make sure you are at home for the appointment and if you need to change the time or date simply call us to rearrange a time that's more suitable for you.
 YOUR SAFETY IS OUR PRIORITY

-Please be aware that if access is refused then we will have to turn off the Gas Supply until the safety service is carried out.
-We may force entry to the property to carry out this work.
-The costs incurred in this will be recharged to you.
+Please be aware that if access is refused then we may have to force entry to the property and carry out the check.
+The costs involved in this will be recharged to you.
 Please ensure you communicate with us to prevent this situation occurring.

-Lost/stolen keys.
+Lost/stolen keys

 If you have lost your keys, it is important you arrange for the locks to be changed as a matter of urgency to ensure your property remains secure.
-The replacement of the locks and keys is your responsibility, and you will be liable for all costs associated.
-You can arrange for this to be done yourself by using a Contractor or contact us for the work to be carried out (You will subsequently be recharged the costs we incur).
-It is important you speak with our Asset Management team to ensure your property is secure and advise us of any changes to the type of lock or number of keys held.
+The replacement of the locks and keys is your responsibility and you will be liable for all costs associated.
+You can arrange for this to be done yourself by a contractor, or contact us for the work to be carried out (and subsequently recharged for the costs).
+It is important you speak with our Asset team to ensure your property is secure and advise us of any changes to the type of lock or number of keys held.